zl9901/CSCI788-Capstone-Project/README.md

 This project is based on python environment, and the coding can be implemented via any python-related IDE.

+## How to run the program
+- Change the path which is in line 65 to your local path to read the dataset
+- Be sure to download pdf_json.zip file which is the pdf format of the Kaggle dataset
+- Download corpus_matrix.npy, body_all_text.npy, and word_feature_list.npy files and put them in the same path as the dataset
+- Run the program in python IDE

 ## Release History